cdfoundation/toc/PRINCIPLES.md

 **Security**: Vulnerabilities everywhere can have outsized impact on end users.
 Delivery is one of the first and most important places to inject and enforce best practices around security.
 We need to respect this opportunity and drive the industry forward to provide better, more secure software for everyone.

 **Velocity**: Continuous Delivery practices have been known to improve the velocity of software development for a long time.
-Helping users adopt these practices, and helping projects further increase velocity will help the industry deliver more value to users faster.
+Helping people adopt these practices, and helping projects further increase velocity will help the industry deliver more value to users faster.

 **Reliability**: Continuous Delivery is about accepting that bugs will slip through cracks, and controlling the risk and the damage of changes.
 It prefers smaller frequent incremental changes to control the risk, then building a defense in depth that contains the damage.

 ## Software That Enables Such Continuous Delivery
 To help “practitioners to share and improve their practices,” the TOC upholds these values, and we seek projects that share them:

-**Pragmatic**: The most important attribute of a project is how useful it is to actual customers.
-Purity in design and implementation comes second to solving real-world problems for real users.
+**Pragmatic**: The most important attribute of a project is how useful it is to actual practitioners.
+Purity in design and implementation comes second to solving real-world problems for them.

 **Maintainable**: The software we write today needs to grow and change over time.
 We prefer solutions that save us time in the long run vs tactical savings that build technical debt.

 **Portable**: The choices we make for Continuous Delivery today may not make sense tomorrow.
 Users should be empowered to change their decisions with minimal friction.

-**Platform/stack agnostic**: Continuous Delivery applies to all software development, not just users of a particular platform or stack.
-We have an overall goal to help users modernize, but adopting Continuous Delivery even on "legacy" stacks will help this modernization process go even faster.
+**Platform/stack agnostic**: Continuous Delivery applies to all software development, not just practitioners on a particular platform or stack.
+We have an overall goal to help them modernize, but adopting Continuous Delivery even on "legacy" stacks will help this modernization process go even faster.

 **Overall ecosystem fit**: Continuous Delivery is a broad space and no "one tool" can solve everything for everyone.
 Projects should fit into the broader ecosystem - whether through plugin-style extensibility,  explicit interface exposure/usage, or something else.